Reviewed August 2023

 - is classified in the first or second, or third skill level as per the Ministry of Human Resources and Emiratisation

 - is a fresh graduate of the best 500 universities in the world

 - has a minimum educational level of a bachelor’s degree or its equivalent.

 A one-year visa extension will be granted to women living in the UAE who were on their husband’s visa at the time of divorce or widowing.
 The extension starts from the date of death or divorce and may only be renewed once without the requirement of a substitute sponsor.

-The visa of the women and their children must have been valid at the time of the death or divorce.
-The divorced or widowed women, to be eligible to obtain this visa must, however, be able to submit the following documents:
+The women’s and their children’s visas must have been valid at the time of the death or divorce.
+The divorced or widowed women, to be eligible to obtain this visa, must, however, be able to submit the following documents: